neftlabs/neftlabs.github.io/README.md

 #NFTs on solana

-Cryptopirates, unique collectible characters with proof of ownership stored on Solana
+CypherPirates, unique collectible characters with proof of ownership stored on Solana